sagiegurari/simple-oracledb/README.md

 });
 ```

+<a name="usage-simple-oracledb"></a>
+## Class: SimpleOracleDB

+<a name="event-pool-created-simpleoracledb"></a>
+### Event: 'pool-created'
+* pool - The pool instance

+This events is triggered when a pool is created.

+<a name="event-pool-released-simpleoracledb"></a>
+### Event: 'pool-released'
+* pool - The pool instance

+This events is triggered after a pool is released.

+<a name="event-connection-created-simpleoracledb"></a>
+### Event: 'connection-created'
+* connection - The connection instance

+This events is triggered when a connection is created via oracledb.

+<a name="event-connection-released-simpleoracledb"></a>
+### Event: 'connection-released'
+* connection - The connection instance

+This events is triggered when a connection is released successfully.

+<a name="usage-stats"></a>
+### 'SimpleOracleDB.stats'
+The pool/connection diagnostics info.<br>
+This includes info of all live pools (including live time and create time) and all live connections (including parent pool if any, live time, create time and last SQL)

+<a name="usage-enable-stats"></a>
+### 'SimpleOracleDB.enableStats'
+True if the monitoring is enabled and it will listen and store pool/connection diagnostics information.<br>
+By default this is set to false.

 <a name="usage-extensions"></a>
 ### 'SimpleOracleDB.addExtension(type, name, extension)'
 Adds an extension to all newly created objects of the requested type.<br>